Gagniuc/Binary-files-inside-EXCEL-VBA/README.md

 SHA512 File Hash:  9a5c1e2cb40b1a0777e9975c52fdc6798b27e30a11090da6107a63b265220caa53d7301c10920d91033c05233bd25c65c216a1ca274eb98e429c63de453ec394
 ```

-Note that tini.exe is small (16Kb) and it is used for getting a smaller VBA source code for exemplification.
-However, you can use any executable file.
-Moreover, this method can embed any type of file inside EXCEL.
+Note that tini.exe is a small file (16Kb) and it is used here for providing an exemplification by using smaller VBA source code.
+However, one may use any executable file.
+Moreover, this method can embed any type of file inside EXCEL, not only executables.

 # The EXCEL .xlsm file